 I have a kind of unspoken rule: Never waste flavor.
 Which goes hand in hand with another of my rules: Never waste anything that can be put to good use.
 You pay for it, use it.
-And yes, all of those pieces and parts can still go in the recycle bin; just think of the Spa Water for those bits and pieces going on a quick trip side trip on the road to that bin!
+And yes, all of those pieces and parts can still go in the recycle bin; just think of the bits and pieces used for Spa Water as taking a quick side trip before going into that bin!

 These lightly infused, refreshing drinks are some of my favorite things; so simple, so easy and so fabulously frugal.
 So refreshing.
 Not necessarily “intensely” flavored, My Spa Water on a Budget is just a gorgeous hint of vegetable or fruit, possibly with a few herbs or spices thrown in the mix and maybe a tea bag or two, if you wish.
 (You may have seen me mention my Spa Water here or there on my blog pages because when I think about it, I like to share the idea.)